QSD-Group/QSDsan/CONTRIBUTING.rst

 	- Module development (i.e., math algorithms, codes in other languages).
 	- Instrumental comments and suggestions through discussion.

 #.
-All contributors will be added to the `author list <https://qsdsan.readthedocs.io/en/latest/AUTHORS.html>`_.

-#.
 If any code or implementation was copied from a third party, it should be noted in the module-level documentation.

 #.
 Any third-party packages copied from ``QSDsan`` must be strictly open-source (not copy-left nor open-access).
 If license of the third-part package is different from ``QSDsan``, the module should add the third-party license as an option (i.e., dual licensing).